Benjythebee/cyberbroker-subgraph/README.md

 # Subgraph for ETH collection
-The repo for the Subgraph of cryptovoxels names
+The repo for the Subgraph of cryptovoxels ethereum collections

 You can follow the tutorial at [https://thegraph.com/docs/developer/quick-start](https://thegraph.com/docs/developer/quick-start)

+## How it works:
+The subgraph node listens to the factory contract at <a href='https://etherscan.io/address/0x59F41e2116F7d1B524C0542ABa0481Ecc0eAccED'>0x59F41e2116F7d1B524C0542ABa0481Ecc0eAccED</a>.

+When a new contract is created, an event is fired containing the collection_id and the collection address;

+The subgraph grabs that and automatically listens to the new contracts.

-# Start-up
+## Start-up

 Clone the repo